Pylons/pyramid/docs/narr/subrequest.rst

-Being able to unconditionally obtain a response object by invoking a view callable indirectly is the main advantage to using :meth:`pyramid.request.Request.subrequest` instead of simply importing the view callable and executing it directly.
+Being able to unconditionally obtain a response object by invoking a view callable indirectly is the main advantage to using :meth:`pyramid.request.Request.invoke_subrequest` instead of simply importing the view callable and executing it directly.
 Note that there's not much advantage to invoking a view using a subrequest if you *can* invoke a view callable directly.
 Subrequests are slower and are less convenient if you actually do want just the literal information returned by a function that